-Input from community members external to MDPH is central to supporting language access services operationally.
-These community members have included MDPH funded contractors and partners who provide direct services to the community as well as members of community based organizations not receiving funding, and individuals around the state.
+Input from stakeholders external to MDPH is central to supporting language access services operationally.
 These stakeholders help to evaluate training and awareness level interventions, give feedback on currently provided services, participate in focus and key-informant groups to further inform processes, develop products specific to the needs of language access services, and overall support culturally and linguistically appropriate services.
-MDPH has engaged various stakeholders in the development of this language access plan from around the state.
+MDPH has engaged various stakeholders in the development of this language access plan from around the state, including MDPH-funded contractors and partners who provide direct services to the community as well as members of community-based organizations not receiving funding, and individual advocates and experts from around the Commonwealth.